MRAlirad/ethers-simple-storage/note.md

 ## Ganache & Networks

-to deploy our contract we can use a tool called `Ganache`, which is our fake blockchain. (almost like JavaScript VM in Remix). [learn more](https://archive.trufflesuite.com/ganache/).
+to deploy our contract we can use a tool called [`Ganache`](https://archive.trufflesuite.com/ganache), which is our fake blockchain. (almost like JavaScript VM in Remix).

 If we go to the network tab of metamask (chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/home.html#settings/networks), every network has sth called `RPC URL` (Remote Procedure Call Uniform Resource Locator). which is a connection to a blockchain node that somebody is running.